-The major in Environmental Studies requires 48 credits of introductory, intermediate, and advanced courses.
+For those enrolling in or after 2019, the major in Environmental Studies requires 44 credits of introductory, intermediate, and advanced courses.
 The requirements at the intermediate (200) level include courses from the natural sciences (Group A) and the social sciences and humanities (Group B).
-In addition, there are seven concentrations with additional 200- and 300-level course requirements.
-The lists of core courses approved for the major and minor (major/minor requirements) and for all of the concentrations (concentration course listings) are available on the website and at the department office located at Clapp 302.
-Please note that a maximum of two 200-level courses may count for both the Group A/Group B and concentration requirements.
-For example, ECON 203 and ENVST 210 may count for Group B and the Environment and Development concentration.
+Through minors, students can chose several pathways that will prepair them for more tailored and specialized career paths.
+Those enrolling prior to 2019 could chose from seven concentrations with additional 200- and 300-level course requirements.
+Those who have already selected concentrations will be grandfathered into the new program structure.
+The lists of core courses approved for the major and minor (major/minor requirements) are available on the website and at the department office located at Clapp 302.

 In addition to courses in the Environmental Studies Department, many of the courses for the major and minor are offered by other departments at Mount Holyoke.
 Students may also take courses within the Five Colleges, at other colleges and universities, and through accredited field studies programs around the world.
 Generally, one 200-level and two 300-level courses may be taken off-campus (study abroad, five colleges, etc.).
 Up to two additional 200- or 300-level courses may be taken within the Five Colleges.
-See individual concentrations for recommended off-campus programs.
 Appropriate courses taken off-campus may be counted toward the major or minor with the approval of the environmental studies advisor or department chair.

 Selecting Initial Courses

 Students interested in environmental issues should register for Introduction to Environmental Studies (Environmental Studies 100) during their first year.
 This course is required for both the major and the minor in environmental studies and provides a broad overview of the field.
 It also gives students a good sense of how to continue their studies in the environmental field.